 Throughout the years, this place of higher learning and achievement became broader in its educational goals, becoming Western Kentucky State College in 1948.
 It was in the 1960s when the colleges curriculum and organization really expanded and grew, merging with other smaller colleges.
 In 1966 the college’s name was changed yet again to Western Kentucky University, made up of 5 colleges: The Bowling Green Community College of Western Kentucky University, The College of Education and Behavioral Sciences, The Gordon Ford College of Business, Ogden College of Science, Technology and health, and Potter College of Arts, Humanities and Social Sciences.

 Western Kentucky University is well aware of its entities which share space with its students and within its vast building structures.
-Instead of sweeping them under the rug, they have ghost sighting archives in their main Library and Museum and have dedicated some web pages on their web-site to these non-paying tuition/non-salaried entities, which make life interesting!
+Instead of sweeping them under the rug, they have ghost sighting archives in their main Library and Museum and have dedicated some pages on their website to these non-paying tuition/non-salaried entities, which makes life interesting!

 During the Civil War, this 2 story building was used as a hospital.
 One of the soldiers who died here, stuck around to become an honorary frat brother.